Vietnam.vn - Nền tảng quảng bá Việt Nam

 In fact, the T1 Phone isn't the first device to be promoted with the claim of being made in the USA.

-In 2021, Bitcoin millionaire Erik Finman introduced the Freedom Phone for $499 – the same price as the T1 Phone was expected to cost.
+In 2021, Bitcoin millionaire Erik Finman introduced the Freedom Phone for $499 – the same price as the T1 Phone was expected to be.
 Finman promised that the product would be made entirely in the US and “immune” to technological oversight.

 However, the tech world later discovered that the Freedom Phone was an Android device manufactured by a little-known company in China.
-Finman himself later admitted: “Unfortunately, it is impossible to manufacture a phone completely in the US from start to finish.”
+Finman himself later admitted: “Unfortunately, it is impossible to manufacture a phone entirely in the US from start to finish.”

 The T1 Phone is expected to officially go on sale in August or September.
-Once the product is launched, the tech community will be able to conduct a detailed review to verify claims related to its origin and manufacturing process.
+Once the product is launched, the tech world will be able to conduct a detailed review to verify claims related to its origin and manufacturing process.

 If the T1 Phone is indeed manufactured in the US with a high localization rate, this could be a remarkable step in the domestic technology manufacturing strategy - at the same time creating competitive pressure with large corporations like Apple in the supply chain issue and moving factories to the US.